House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 40–60 feet tall, 40 feet wide

 The Red Maple is a common landscape tree due to its beautiful coloring and rounded crown.
-The green leaves of this tree turn red in the fall, with the hue ranging from crimson to burgundy.
+The green leaves turn red in the fall, ranging from crimson to burgundy.
 The tree is native to the eastern United States and Canada.
-This tree, like many other Maple trees, produces the samara fruit.
-You’ll see the seeds flying through the air, commonly called “helicopters,” as they are wrapped in green leaves that resemble wings.
-These seeds have developed to travel far distances to increase the chances of repopulation.
+Like many other Maple trees, the Red Maple produces the samara fruit.

 Pros